-NDRI has a 30-year track record of conducting and disseminating high quality research, the impact of which has been constant and far-reaching.
+NDRI has a more than 30-year track record of conducting and disseminating high quality research, the impact of which has been constant and far-reaching.
 We frequently contribute our expertise to parliamentary inquiries, expert groups, panels and boards.
 Our research is published widely in peer-reviewed journals and presented at conferences around the world.

 Through its influence on drug policy and practice, our research is helping individuals, families and the community to lead safer, healthier lives.
 For example, NDRI research has: